A Sequential Algorithm for Generating Random Graphs: Bounding the Variance of the SIS estimate

 \subsection{Proof of Equation (\ref{eq:varP=o(1)})}

-Same as before we will use lemmas from Section \ref{sec:Kim-Vu-Calc}.
-But the main technical point in this section is a new result which exploits combinatorial structure to obtain a stronger bound for controlling the variance.
+Similar to Section \ref{subsec:varN=o(1)} we will use lemmas from Section \ref{sec:Kim-Vu-Calc}.
+The main technical point in this section is a new result which exploits the combinatorial structure of the model to obtain a tighter bound than in Section \ref{sec:Kim-Vu-Calc}.

 Equation (\ref{eq:varP=o(1)}) is equivalent to